theodi/uk-postcodes/README.md

     rake import:all

-(This will take a good 40 minutes to an hour, so go outside and play, or something)
+(This will take a couple of hours, so go outside and play, or something)

 ### Run the app